-This super flavorful Smoked Chuck Roast is a great way to change up your weekend roast dinner!
+This smoked chuck roast recipe is incredibly easy, super flavorful, and a fantastic way to change up your weekend roast dinner!
 The classic pot roast is elevated with a superb dry rub, then cooked until smoky and tender!
-The delicious and juicy sliced beef serves up perfectly with traditional beef sides, and makes fantastic sandwiches!
+The delicious and juicy sliced beef serves up perfectly with traditional beef sides and makes fantastic leftover sandwiches!

 Jump to: